-6 On Witness Retrievable Compression and Public Key Cryptography Based on Any One-Way Function
+5 On Witness Retrievable Compression and Public Key Cryptography Based on Any One-Way Function

-6.1 On Oblivious Transfer from any One-Way Function
+5.1 On Oblivious Transfer from any One-Way Function

 As mentioned in the introduction, whether one-way functions are sufficient for public key cryptography is a long standing open problem.
-In fact, many researchers view the black-box impossibility result of Impagliazzo and Rudich [52] as an indication that general one-way functions are insufficient for public key cryptography.
-We now describe an approach to bridging this gap using witness-retrievable compression of a specific language.
-More precisely, we demonstrate a construction of an oblivious transfer protocol (see definition in, for instance [38]) from any one-way function using such a compression algorithm.
+In fact, many researchers view the black-box impossibility result of Impagliazzo and Rudich [35] as an indication that general one-way functions are insufficient for public key cryptography.
+We now describe an approach to bridging this gap using witness retrievable compression of a specific language.

-Theorem 6.1 There exists a distribution D over CNF formulas such that given a witness-retrievable compression algorithm for formulas from the distribution D one can construct an Oblivious Transfer (OT) from any one-way function.
+Theorem 5.1 If there exists a witness retrievable compression algorithm for a specific type of SAT formulas, then there exists an Oblivious Transfer (OT) protocol based on any one-way function.

-Proof: The construction actually builds a Private Information Retrieval (PIR) protocol, and then uses the construction of Di Crescenzo, Malkin and Ostrovsky [20] to build an OT protocol from the PIR protocol.
-Recall that a PIR protocol has a sender with a database of size m and a receiver that chooses to learn one entry from the database (see precise definition in, e.g [20]).
+Proof: The construction actually builds a Private Information Retrieval (PIR) protocol, and then uses the construction of Di Crescenzo, Malkin and Ostrovsky [14] to build an OT protocol from the PIR protocol.

+Recall that a PIR protocol has a sender with a database of size m and a receiver that chooses to learn one entry from the database.
 It is required that the receiver learns the bit of his choice, but a computationally bounded sender learns essentially nothing about this choice.
 In addition, the total communication should be strictly smaller than m.

-Let f be a one-way function and take (COMMIT, VERIFY) to be a commitment based on the one-way function f (as in Section 3).
+Let f be a one-way function and take (Commit, Verify) to be a commitment based on the one-way function f (as in Section 3).
 In this proof we work under the assumption that the parties are semi-honest (that is, the parties follow the protocol as prescribed and are only allowed to try and infer extra information from the transcript of the protocol).
-The semi-honest assumption is justified by the compiler of Goldreich, Micali and Wigderson [39] that showed how to transform a semi-honest protocol into one against malicious parties (again, the only needed cryptographic assumption is the existence of a one-way function).
+The semi-honest assumption is justified by the compiler of Goldreich, Micali and Wigderson [25] that showed how to transform a semi-honest protocol into one against malicious parties (again, the only needed cryptographic assumption is the existence of a one-way function).
 Consider the protocol in Figure 2.

-Protocol $PIR_f$ :
+Protocol PIR_f :